 Thank you for putting this program together to provide those with a desire and passion to serve the breast cancer community.
 The training gave me the confidence that I can easily accomplish my goals while making a distinct impact in my community.

 Living Beyond Breast Cancer’s Community Connector program provides the tools and training to help volunteers use their personal breast cancer experience to make a difference in their community.
-The Community connector program engages volunteers across the country to support our mission of connecting people to trusted breast cancer information and a community of support.
+The Community Connector program engages volunteers across the country to support our mission of connecting people to trusted breast cancer information and a community of support.
 If you’re looking to make a difference in the lives of your neighbors and fellow members of your community, this program is for you.

 While anyone interested in the Community Connector Program can apply, this opportunity is best-suited for those personally affected by breast cancer and/or those looking to connect others to LBBC's trusted information and community of support.
-Because we're looking to create diversity within the program, we're especially interested in finding people who are:
+Because we are looking to create diversity within the program, we're especially interested in finding people who are:

 - Interested in making a difference in the breast cancer community